hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/12-mini-batches.md

 are much more expensive than almost any conceivable model.
 Thus, you'll generally do better to pass the batches of data that you get from the source into the training step to update the optimization state as much as possible with the data you have, before undertaking the time-consuming step of accumulating the next batch.

 Generally, a good mini-batch size for minimizing training time is just small enough for the working memory to fit within your processor's memory size, such as the GPU global memory.
-If you're tuning other hyperparameters, such as learning rate, the numbers of layers and hidden layer sizes, and regularization, re-tune the mini-batch size _last_, since it depends on all of the rest.
+If you're tuning fitter options, such as learning rate, or the numbers of layers and hidden layer sizes and [regularization](16-regularization.md), re-tune the mini-batch size _last_, since it depends on all of the rest and they don't depend on it.

 +++